deckgo/deckdeckgo/docs/docs/components/app-components-social/app-components-social.md

 This component could be added to your web application using the following methods.

+> If you are using our Starter Kit, no need to worry about this, this component is included, therefore you could skip the "Installation" chapter.

 ### Using from a CDN

 It's recommended to use [unpkg](https://unpkg.com/) to use the [DeckDeckGo] social component from a CDN.
 To do so, add the following include script in the main HTML file of your project: